molpopgen/fdr_perm/REAMDE.md

 The permutation seems to control the per-marker FDR slightly better than the regression.
 A reasonable hypothesis is that the effect is due to the stability of the median vs the mean (the latter is what the regression is testing).

+## Figure details

+The row labels in the pdf are the $upreg$ and $noise$ params.
+The former have values 2,5, or 10.
+The latter have values 0.1, 0.25, 0.5, or 1.

 ## Implications

 In reality, the FDR of an experiment is a complex function of the true positive rate and the power.
 The power is